 Cost Factor No. 3: Your Driving History

 This one is probably the most obvious factor affecting your car insurance, and it may seem like the fairest one.
 The more tickets and violations you have, the higher your rates are going to climb.
-Some tickets will be worse than others: For instance, if you’re cited for DUI or reckless driving, your insurance premium could nearly double, according to Bankrate.
+Some tickets will be worse than others: For instance, if you’re cited for DUI or reckless driving, your insurance premium could nearly double.

 How to save: You can’t rewrite the past, but you can be a safer driver going forward.
-If your insurer offers one, you can even consider installing a tracker that records data on driving habits such as mileage, sudden acceleration or deceleration, excessive speed, rough turns, and whether you drive a lot at night.
-Typically, you won’t be penalized for bad driving, but you could be rewarded for good driving.
+If your insurer offers one, consider installing a tracker that records data on driving habits such as mileage, sudden acceleration or deceleration, excessive speed, rough turns and whether you drive a lot at night.
+Typically, you won’t be penalized for bad driving, but you could be rewarded for safe driving.
 You may also be able to save by taking a defensive driving course.

 Cost Factor No. 4: Your Credit Score

-If you’re wondering what your credit score has to do with how much you pay for car insurance, it’s a good question.
+If you’re wondering what your credit score has to do with how much you pay for car insurance, that’s a good question.
 Insurers cite an abundance of data showing the higher your credit score, the less likely you are to file a claim.
-The reverse is also true: If your credit score is poor, you’re at a greater risk for filing a claim.
-This controversial practice is actually illegal in a few states (California, Hawaii, and Massachusetts), but otherwise, it’s fair game.
+The reverse is also true: If your credit score is poor, you’re more likely to file a claim.
+Using credit scores to assess risk is illegal in a few states (California, Hawaii and Massachusetts), but otherwise, it’s fair game.